maniospas/pygrank/docs/userguide/basics.md

 jumps to neighbors have equal probabilities.
 The alternative would be `"symmetric"` normalization, in which case the probabilistic formulation is violated but the same score transfer occurs between pairs of linked nodes for both diffusion directions.
-If no normalization argument is provided, it is automatically selected, depending on whether the graph is directed or undirected respectively.
+If no normalization argument is provided, the type of normalization is automatically selected based on whether the graph is directed or undirected respectively, given that undirected graphs typically model symmetric relations.
 Find more on this topic and more advanced options for graph preprocessing [here](preprocessing.md).
 For now, keep in mind the following property.

 !!! info